wurstmeister/kafka-docker/README.md

 ##Note

 The default ```fig.yml``` should be seen as a starting point.
 By default each broker will get a new port number and broker id on restart.
 Depending on your use case this might not be desirable.
-If you need to use specific ports and broker ids, modify the fig configuration accordingly, e.g.:
+If you need to use specific ports and broker ids, modify the fig configuration accordingly, e.g. [fig-single-broker.yml](https://github.com/wurstmeister/kafka-docker/blob/master/fig-single-broker.yml):

 - ```fig -f fig-single-broker.yml up```